 2. Vocabulary/Retelling Cards – I use these cards to introduce vocabulary words in each poem, but then we can also use them for retelling the story.
 During the week, I give the students some smaller vocabulary cards for them to color and take home.
 I add the poem and the cards to my library center for students to work on retelling more.

 We also discuss characters, settings, and do a lot of comparing/contrasting during our nursery rhyme lessons.
 If you like some of the ideas above, you’re in luck!
-I have bundled 10 sets of nursery rhymes that include all the activities above and more!
-You can find this Nursery Rhyme bundle in my TPT store.
+I have bundled 10 sets of nursery rhymes that include all the activities above and more in my Nursery Rhymes Bundle.

 –Mary Had a Little Lamb